 Other types of diabetes result from specific genetic conditions (such as maturity-onset diabetes of youth), surgery, medications, infections, pancreatic disease, and other illnesses.
 Such types of diabetes account for 1% to 5% of all diagnosed cases.

 Before developing type 2 diabetes most people almost always have "prediabetes".
 People who have prediabetes will have blood glucose levels that are higher than normal but not yet high enough to be diagnosed as diabetes.
-There are 79 million people in the United States who have prediabetes and approximately 1,062,500 people in Wisconsin age 20 years and older have prediabetes.
 Recent research shows that some long-term damage to the body, especially the heart and circulatory system, may already be occurring during pre-diabetes.

 The good news is that the Diabetes Prevention Program (DPP) study showed that people with pre-diabetes can prevent the development of type 2 diabetes by making lifestyle changes such as increasing physical activity and making healthy changes in their food intake.
 The DPP also showed that participating in 30 minutes of moderate physical activity a day and a 5-10% reduction in body weight resulted in a 58% reduction in diabetes.